Winners and losers in Amazon’s $13.7B purchase of Whole Foods

 All these companies may benefit from the perception that there are natural partners — and potentially acquirers — that they can peel away from Instacart given the complicated relationship it now has with Amazon.
 That means they may have better negotiation power when raising money.

-Costco: Costco has a lot of chips in its hands right now.
+Costco has a lot of chips in its hands right now.
 While the company itself isn’t known for being remarkably tech savvy, it’s the world’s third-biggest supermarket chain (Walmart and France’s Carrefour are one and two, respectively), and needs a partner to help it compete against Amazon.
 It has a lot of possibilities to choose from.

-Blue Apron, Sunbasket and other meal-kit companies: Whole Foods is still a grocery store.
+Whole Foods is still a grocery store.
 But it also sells a lot of prepared food, and between those it’s a small step to moving into meal kits.
 Having sudden access to a lot of local nodes of groceries and food (including a brand that millennials love) may give Amazon an opportunity to spin up the kind of operations that Blue Apron has used to propel itself to an imminent IPO with a balance sheet that doesn’t look all that bad.
 It’ll have to deal with the economies of scale that Blue Apron has started to lock down, but it’s hard to write off the sheer proximity of all these stores — which have the resources to store and sell fresh food — in metropolitan areas that are the sweet spot for some of these companies.
 The story here has yet to play out, so we’ll have to wait and see how it goes.
 Such a business could be a big thorn in the side of these meal-kit companies.

-Walmart: We’ve reached out to Walmart to ask for a response to the Whole Foods/Amazon news.
+We’ve reached out to Walmart to ask for a response to the Whole Foods/Amazon news.
 In the meantime, like Costco, it has much to play for.
 As Sarah Perez pointed out earlier, Amazon wants to become Walmart before Walmart becomes Amazon, and while Walmart already has an extensive operation in food pickup, one area where it has yet to innovate is in the area of grocery delivery.

 This could spell an opportunity for Walmart to buy a company with the logistics experience to plug in to fill that gap.
 The other area that this could affect is in what markets Walmart targets: as Sarah noted in her Walmart / Amazon analysis, Amazon has saturated the middle and high ends of the market with its Prime tier.
 It will be doubling down on that with the acquisition of a premium supermarket chain like Whole Foods (sometimes known as Whole Paycheck).
 It will be interesting to see what Walmart might do to address that higher end.
 Given that others will be worried about the Amazon effect, this could give it good bargaining power.

-Postmates: While Postmates works as a food delivery service, its original operation as an on-demand delivery network is still alive and well.
+While Postmates works as a food delivery service, its original operation as an on-demand delivery network is still alive and well.
 Like some of the regional operators and other delivery networks, Postmates may have an opportunity to start building better relationships with retailers given the increasingly complex relationship Instacart may have with them.
 Instacart’s close relationship with Whole Foods — and now Amazon — may end up causing some tension with competing retailers, which is always good for the competition.
 And it also means that these larger retailers may see them as strategically important to head off Amazon, which helps make the companies look more valuable.

-Slack: Amazon’s made a lot of big acquisitions, but none of them are anywhere near as big as Whole Foods.
+Amazon’s made a lot of big acquisitions, but none of them are anywhere near as big as Whole Foods.
 Like we said earlier, if/when the deal goes through it likely means that Amazon’s check book is going to remain closed for a while unless this is the start of a huge acquisition spree for the company.
 There were whispers this week that Amazon was interested in buying Slack, though it appears that the workplace collaboration startup has decided to go a different route and raise $500 million instead.
 Still, we’ve seen instances where things change at the last minute — like Cisco snapping up AppDynamics right before its IPO — and TechCrunch previously reported that Microsoft seemed to be interested in the company, too.

 Regardless, now there is a price out there for Slack — and it’s pretty high.
 It might attract buyers out of the woodwork, especially some that could make a pitch if Amazon is off the table after spending this kind of money on Whole Foods.
 We’ll have to wait and see how this story plays out, now that the biggest signal Slack had for its value may have gone out.Featured Image: Amazon